snakemake/snakemake/docs/snakefiles/rules.rst

 .. _snakefiles-branch-function:

-In addition to wildcard values, dpath, query and cols may refer via the same syntax to auxilliary namespace arguments given to the lookup function, e.g.
+In addition to wildcard values, dpath, query and cols may refer via the same syntax to auxiliary namespace arguments given to the lookup function, e.g.

 .. code-block:: python